forcepusher/com.agava.yandexgames/README.md

 [Try the SDK demo here.](https://yandex.ru/games/app/223976?draft=true)

-**Key difference: This SDK does not vandalize your project, unlike other popular plugins, and does not force you to use a specific WebGL template.
+**Key difference: Unlike other popular plugins, this SDK does not vandalize your project, and does not force you to use a specific WebGL template.
 It is designed for publishing your project to multiple web game platforms, allowing you to use their respective SDKs (not just Yandex Games).**

 Make sure you have the standalone [Git](https://git-scm.com/downloads) installed.
 Reboot after installation.
 In Unity, open "Window" -> "Package Manager".